 Blu Hopkins is a familiar favorite on the B.C. folk scene and has been for years.
 Blu’s capacity for reviving classics from the books of greats like John Prine and Stan Rogers, compliment his well-received selection of originals.
 His storytelling style reflects his experience working and performing across Canada.
-This is a man who has lived the songs he sings, and his talents have been recognized with two BCIMA awards.
+This is a man who has lived the songs he sings, and his talents have been recognized with two BCIMA awards and sixteen nominations.

 A two time winner of BC music awards , Hopkins has shared the bill with a diverse and eclectic group of artists over the years, including, Valdy, Kelly Joe Phelps, Roy Forbes, Bill Henderson, Gary Fjellgaard , Veda Hille, Jim Byrnes, Ben Mink, Todd Butler and others.